 Medium-coarse is the perfect grind for French Press.

 Fine ground will make your coffee bitter, and too coarse will make it weak no matter how long you soak it.

 Are Burr Grinders Better Than Blade Grinders

-Conical Burr Grinders will always be the right choice for you because it smashes the beans between two burrs while a blade grinder only cuts the beans in two, resulting in making the ground very inconsistent.
+Conical Burr Grinders will always be the right choice for you because it smashes the beans between two burrs, while a blade grinder only cuts the beans in two, making the ground very inconsistent.

-Burr grinders keep on smashing the beans until it’s wholly beaten to fine ground or the desired ground!
+Burr grinders keep on smashing the beans until it’s a consistent ground size for the various brewing methods you may be trying.

 What Is The Correct Water To Coffee Ratio For French Press

 The correct ratio of coffee brew and boiled water is 1:15.
-If you are adding 1g of coffee, add 15g of water to it.
+So, for example, if you add 1g of coffee, add 15g of water.